-At Progyny, the work we do is important.
-We are honored to be a part of individual and couple’s family building journeys, and we take it very seriously.
-We want people to say that they’ve never felt better taken care of than when they were in our care.
+At Progyny, we are honored to be a part of individual and couple’s family-building journeys, and we take it seriously.
 So much of taking care of someone’s needs is response time.
-You need to be both efficient and effective, and do it with kindness and care.
+You must be both efficient and effective and do it with care.

 I’m always looking for better tools for the Patient Care Advocates to better triage and respond to our member’s emails.
 I mentioned this to my colleague, Brittany, who has mastered "Inbox Zero."
-As her role as Executive Assistant at Progyny, she’s accumulated a number of resources to keep everything running smoothly.
-And like any good colleague, she was happy to share her tips with our team.
+In her role as Executive Assistant, she’s accumulated resources to keep everything running smoothly.
+She was happy to share her tips with our team.

 For those who aren’t familiar, "Inbox Zero" is a method to organize and manage your emails.
 Brittany described it best when she said that, “'Inbox Zero' is a rigorous approach to email management aimed at keeping the inbox empty – or almost empty – at all times.
 It’s a way to efficiently process inputs (i.e. emails).”
 The goal is to have nothing left in your inbox, and anything left in your inbox serves as your task list.

 Our PCAs get hundreds of emails a day, and it can be difficult to manage them all with the importance they are due.
 The "Inbox Zero" process has made us more efficient, and has revolutionized the way we approach emails and work overall.
 "Inbox Zero" will help you respond to emails quicker, triage emails effectively, and archive easily.

 Before you try to clear your inbox, start organizing your folders that work best for you.
 Is it specific labels or large topics?
 Once you’ve figured out how you’d like to organize your emails, Brittany explained a few basic steps of "Inbox Zero":